-libredo is designed to manage a complete history of user actions.
-The library makes it easy for programs to allow users to navigate around the complete history, to alert them when they move into already-explored territory, and to automatically detect when existing subsequences have been improved upon.
+libredo makes it easy for a program to manage a complete history of user actions.
+The program can then allow the user to navigate around this history, to notify them when they move into already-explored territory, and to automatically detect when existing sub-sequences have been improved upon.

-The distribution comes with full documentation for the API, as well as a sample program that demonstrates all of the features of the library using a simple curses-based sokoban game.
+In addition, the distribution includes a sample program that demonstrates all of the major features of the library as part of a simple (curses-based) sokoban program.

-For now libredo is distributed under version 2 of the GNU General Public License.
-Questions, bug reports, and general criticism all should be directed to me.
+At this time, libredo is distributed under version 2 of the GNU General Public License.
+Questions, bug reports, and feedback in general all should be directed to <firstname.lastname@example.org>.

 If you use this library in your own projects, let me know.
 Alternately, if you wanted to use this library in your own project but can't for some reason, also let me know.
 I'm looking for other perspectives on how this functionality can be provided.